The Bankrate promise

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 bodily injury liability per person

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 - $500 comprehensive deductible

-To determine minimum coverage limits, Bankrate used minimum coverages that meet each state’s requirements.
-Our sample drivers own a 2019 Jeep Wrangler, commute five days a week and drive 12,000 miles annually.
+To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
+Our base profile drivers own a 2019 Jeep Wrangler, commute five days a week and drive 12,000 miles annually: